brendagaudencio/brendagaudencio/README.md

 * **Certifications:** AWS Certified, demonstrating proficiency in cloud technologies and TOEIC certified classifiend in B2 proficiency.

 ## Projects
 I have been actively involved in numerous noteworthy projects, most of which are private and, unfortunately, not publicly accessible.
-My work spans across a range of domains, showcasing my diverse skills and experiences in the field of software development and data science.
+My work spans across a range of domains, showcasing my diverse skills and experiences in the field of software development.

 While I cannot share specific details about these private projects, I'm always open to discussing my expertise, experiences, and potential collaboration opportunities.
 Feel free to reach out for a detailed discussion or inquire about my involvement in specific domains.